Best Smart Home Devices for Renters in 2026

 5. Arlo Essential Indoor Camera — Best Wireless Security Camera

 Arlo’s Essential Indoor camera is fully wireless, charges via USB, and sits on a magnetic base — no mounting required.
-Place it on a shelf, aim it at the front door, and you’re done.
+Just place it on a shelf, aim it at the front door, and you’re done.
 The camera has local storage via USB and optional cloud backup.
-No subscription required for basic motion alerts.
+No subscription is required for basic motion alerts, which is a big plus.

 Pros: Fully wireless, magnetic stand (no damage), works without subscription for basic alerts.